apalache-mc/apalache/docs/src/apalache/installation/docker.md

 ## Building an image

-For an end user there is no need to build an Apalache image.
+For an end user, there is no need to build an Apalache image.
 If you like to produce a modified docker image, take into account that it will take about 30 minutes for the image to get built, due to compilation times of Microsoft Z3.
 To build a docker image of Apalache, issue the following command in